An overview of Linux container security

 Z (for a single container) volume mount flags for ease of use so you don’t have to relabel files manually.

 The Linux kernel has a feature called SECCOMP to restrict which syscalls can a process call to greatly reduce the attack surface on the kernel.
-However, it can be a lengthy process to determine all the syscalls that are needed by a complex application.
+However, determining all the syscalls needed by a complex application can be a lengthy process.
 Docker comes with a sensible default profile that is good for most containerized applications.

 Setting resource limits on containers helps to protect the host and other containers from misbehaving containers or Denial-of-Service attacks.
 You can finetune CPU, memory, IO limits, and ulimits (number of open files or processes) for every container.
 Furthermore, running containers with read-only root filesystems ensures only volumes can be written and helps when you have to inspect a compromised container.